Felix-23-1/Felix-23-1/README.md

 - 🎯 **Future Goal:** Transitioning into Web3 development and building impactful decentralized solutions
 - 🎮 **Hobbies:** Gaming, Gym 🏋️‍♂️, and Traveling 🌍

-### 📚 Interests
-- 🌟 Blockchain and Decentralized Technologies
-- 🎮 Exploring new games
-- 💡 Open-source contributions and learning new tech